-Within each six-month rotation, the intern will attend a minimum of 2 hours per week of group supervision with a minimum of one licensed psychologist and the therapists working at each site.
-Initial group supervision sessions may include training on various topics to acclimate students to YSD, such as CAFAS administration, assessment skills and interpretation, Sanctuary Model, and diversion programs.
-The group may also be asked to read articles/book chapters for discussion during group supervision.
+Within each six-month rotation, the intern will attend a minimum of 2 hours per week of group supervision with a minimum of one licensed psychologist as well as the therapists and trainees working at each site.
+Initial group supervision sessions may include training on various topics to acclimate students to YSD, including follow-up discussions on orientation content, ongoing announcements, and collaborative diversion programs.
+Subsequent group supervision meetings may include brief presentations from organizations funded by YSD that offer services relevant to clients served.
+The group will also be asked to read articles/book chapters for discussion during group supervision.
 Interns are expected to present and discuss therapy and evaluation cases at group supervision meetings.
-They are expected to bring audio clips to accompany their presentation.
+They are expected to bring audio/video clips to accompany their presentation.
 Live sessions may also be scheduled.
-Group supervision case presentations should include:
+Group supervision case presentations should include the following.
+It is up to the presenter to determine the best way to cover all of the information.

-- Question to the team, reason this case is being presented
+- Question(s) to the team, reason this case is being presented

-- A complete genogram (Ideally three generations)

-- Reason the family initiated services

 - Description of the family

+- o complete genogram (ideally three generations)

-- Cultural considerations (e.g., race, ethnicity, sexual orientation, religion, SES, etc.)
+- o Cultural considerations (e.g., race, ethnicity, sexual orientation, religion, SES, etc.)

+- o sources of stress for the family

+- o family's strengths and resources

-- The presenting problem from the perspective of
+- Presenting problem from the perspective of

-- the referral source

-- the family
+- o the family

-- the therapist
+- o the therapist

 - Number of sessions attended

 - Diagnoses considered

 - Treatment goals

-- Sources of stress for the family

-- Family's strengths and resources

-- Course of treatment

-- The family's response to intervention
+- Course of treatment and family's response to intervention

 - A self-evaluation of your effectiveness

-- Rationale and evidence-based support for case conceptualization

-- Alternate case conceptualization
+- Case conceptualization (consider evidence-based treatment)

 - Recording of a session, cued to a relevant segment

-- Comments

-- Reiterate question to the team, reason why case is being presented
+- Reiterate question(s) to the team, reason why case is being presented